jim-easterbrook/pywws/src/doc/guides/integration.rst

     [logged]
     services = ['openweathermap', 'underground']

+When choosing a user name you should avoid spaces (and probably non-ascii characters as well).
+Having a space in your user name causes strange "internal server error" responses from the server.

 The default behaviour is to use your user name to identify the weather station.
 However, it's possible for a user to have more than one weather station, so there is an optional ``name`` parameter in the API that can be used to identify the station.
 This appears as ``id`` in ``weather.ini``.
-Make sure you don't choose a name that is already in use.
+Make sure you choose a name that is not already in use.

 PWS Weather
 ^^^^^^^^^^^